 Q: What do you bring to a song?

 A: I make songs sound like records.
-Other than that I keep my opinion out of the way and let you make music.
+Other than that I keep my personal opinions largely out of the way (unless requested to do otherwise) and let you make music.

 Q: What's your typical work process?

-A: Whatever the client wants to do.
-I go by the mix-as-you-record philosophy.
+A: Usually I turn mixes around pretty quickly, and open them up to feedback from the client.
+I'll incorporate any and all mix notes and keep doing revisions until everyone is thrilled.
+When tracking, I go by the mix-as-you-record philosophy.
 I'll happily print compression and EQ to Pro Tools and make commitments early on.
 Helps to keep the workflow moving and stops people from going around in circles and second-guessing themselves.

 Q: Tell us about your studio setup.